winestock/ComplexNumber/README.markdown

 complex.mod(); //returns 5 (3^2=9 and 4^2=16.
 9 + 16 = 25.
 Square root of 25 is 5.
 </pre>

+### polarArgument

+By default, this code works on complex numbers in rectangular form.
+If you want to get the polar form (i.e., r theta), then use the mod function to get the modulus and this function to get the argument.

 ### toString